OriginProtocol/origin/source/includes/resources/listings.md

 }
 ```

-Getting a listing will return the fields from the listing according to its listing schema.
+**This method is deprecated**, and will be removed soon.
+Use `get` instead.

-In addition, you'll have fields from the contract on the blockchain.
+This will return information about the listing, combining information from IPFS and the blockchain.
+In the future, fields returned may differ based on the listing's schema.

 ## allIds